Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 How Long Does Semaglutide Fatigue Last?

 Semaglutide fatigue varies from person to person, but for most, it is temporary and usually subsides within a few weeks as your body adjusts to the medication.
-Most people report feeling better within the first two to six weeks of starting the treatment.
+Most people report feeling better within the first 2 to 6 weeks of starting treatment.

 You’ll start with a low dose of 0.25 mg per week for the first four weeks.
 Then your dose may increase to 0.5 mg, then 1 mg, and eventually up to the maximum maintenance dose of 2 mg for Ozempic or 2.4 mg for Wegovy.